Asteroids and Comets

 Comets

-Comets have for a long time been known as “dirty snowballs.”
+Like asteroids, comets orbit the sun and are also leftovers from the formation of the solar system.
+But they are made up of different materials.
+Comets have been known for a long time as “dirty snowballs.”
 But scientists are changing their definition of comets because comets are so much more complex than that.
-The word comet comes from the Greek word for “long-haired.”

 Comet orbit diagram